Connecting Git Repository

 Overview

 KloudBean's Git integration allows you to connect your code repository directly to your application, enabling automated deployments and streamlined code management.
-Whether you're using a public or private repository, KloudBean provides a secure and efficient way to deploy your code changes.
+Whether you're using GitHub OAuth or SSH keys, KloudBean provides a secure and efficient way to deploy your code changes.

 Benefits of Git Integration